-(d) Trout and salmon stamps shall be issued for a calendar year, and shall expire December thirtyfirst next following the date of issue and shall not be transferable.
-The fee for a trout and salmon stamp shall be five dollars.
+(c) Fees.
+Trout stamps and salmon stamps shall be issued for a calendar year, and shall expire December thirty-first next following the date of issue and shall not be transferable.
+The fees for trout and salmon stamps, or the combination thereof shall be as follows; (1) trout stamp, five dollars; (2) salmon stamp, ten dollars; (3) combination trout and salmon stamp, twelve dollars.

-Sec.
-2. Section 26-112-43 of the Regulations of Connecticut State Agencies is amended to read as follows:
+Section 26-112-43 of the Regulations of Connecticut State Agencies is amended to read as follows: